GamingConsultant/LivingSkyrim4/Guides/Performance.md

+# Upscaling LS4

-### Upscale (SSE Display tweaks) (AMD+Nvidia supported)
+## Upscale (SSE Display tweaks) (AMD+Nvidia supported)

-In this section we will be modifying the list to run at a lower resolution while outputing the game at full screen.
-This will lower the quality (depending on the your setup it may or may not be noticable )
+In this section we will be modifying the list to run at a lower resolution while outputting the game at full screen.
+This will lower the quality (depending on your setup it may or may not be noticeable)

-1. Navigate to where you instaleld Living Skyrim
+1. Navigate to where you installed Living Skyrim
 2. Run ModOrganizer
 3. Search for SSE Display tweaks